 Housing is not included in the price above.
 For more information on housing options and prices, please refer to the housing section.

-Semester + Semester Programs Available: Students may participate in the Spring + Fall OR the Fall + Spring sessions of this program by selecting their two semesters of interest when submitting the initial ISA online application.
-For more information about this option, please contact your Townsville Site Specialist.
+Semester + Semester Programs Available: You may participate in the Spring + Fall OR the Fall + Spring sessions of this program by selecting your two semesters of interest when submitting the initial ISA online application.
+For more information about this option, please contact your Townsville Program Manager.

 Students must have a minimum grade point average of 2.50.